anki-code/xonsh-cheatsheet/README.md

 This is the same as `echo 123`, but this syntax allows explicitly running a subprocess command.

 ### `![]` - print stdout/stderr and return hidden object

+*Technical name of this operator: uncaptured hidden object.*

 *Note!
 The behavior may be different if [`$XONSH_CAPTURE_ALWAYS`](https://xon.sh/envvars.html#xonsh-capture-always) is True or False (default).*